alloy-rs/alloy/crates/pubsub/README.md

 subscription.

-When marking a request as a subscription, the **service** will intercept the RPC response, which MUST be a `U256` value.
-Subscription requests that return anything other than a `U256` value will not function.
+When marking a request as a subscription, the **service** will intercept the RPC response, which MUST be a valid `SubId`.
+Subscription requests that return anything other than a numeric or string subscription ID will not function.

 ### Subscription Lifecycle